QuicKey

 When first installed, QuicKey asks for these permissions:

 QuicKey can't access or manipulate the content of any pages you visit and doesn't transmit any information other than some anonymized diagnostic data.
+It never sends anything about the pages you visit.

 For the technically-minded, you can inspect QuicKey's code on GitHub.